Welcome to your Business Management (Sustainability) course

 Course delivery

-Studying our Business Management Sustainability programme at Staffordshire University promises to be an exciting and engaging experience.
+Studying our Business Management Sustainability course promises to be an exciting and engaging experience.
 The course relates aspects of traditional Business enterprise but challenges these traditional interpretations of business with broad contemporary themes of sustainability in business.
 Throughout your course there will be an emphasis on ethical business and sustainable practices with the goal of creating long-lasting value for the organisation.
 At level 4 our students work with students from other Business Management courses such as Business Management (Events), Business Management (Innovation and Enterprise) and other pathways.
 We feel this is important as it facilitates a wider understanding of the challenges in Business and it allows you to challenge these business models around corporate accountability and social impact.

 Your teaching is delivered in person through lectures and seminars with additional study materials available online via the Blackboard website (our Virtual Learning Platform) for each module.
 Attendance on campus is compulsory and supports not only your learning but that of the rest of the cohort.